StuartsProjects/SX12XX-LoRa/SX127x_examples/ESP32/ESP32-Examples.md

 This program is a simple test program for the SSD1306 and SH1106 OLEDs.
 The program prints a short message on each line, pauses, clears the screen, and starts again.

 OLED address is defined as 0x3C.

-#### 33\_LoRa\_RSSI\_Checker\_With\_Display &emsp; &emsp; &emsp;  &emsp; &emsp; &emsp; (Diagnostics and Test folder)

-The program listens for incoming packets using the LoRa settings in the 'Settings.h' file.
-The pins to access the SX127X need to be defined in the 'Settings.h' file also.

-There is a printout of the valid packets received, the packet is assumed to be in ASCII printable text, if its not ASCII text characters from 0x20 to 0x7F, expect weird things to happen on the Serial Monitor.
-The LED will flash for each packet received and the buzzer will sound, if fitted.

-Sample serial monitor output;

-1109s  {packet contents}  CRC,3882,RSSI,-69dBm,SNR,10dB,Length,19,Packets,1026,Errors,0,IRQreg,50

-If there is a packet error it might look like this, which is showing a CRC error,

-1189s PacketError,RSSI,-111dBm,SNR,-12dB,Length,0,Packets,1126,Errors,1,IRQreg,70,IRQ\_HEADER\_VALID,IRQ\_CRC\_ERROR,IRQ\_RX\_DONE

-A summary of the packet reception is sent to the OLED display as well, useful for portable applications.

 #### 34\_ATmel\_Sleep\_with\_Watchdog\_Wakeup &emsp; &emsp; &emsp; &emsp; &emsp; &emsp; (Sleep folder)